udacity/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 ## Explaining Custom Layers

-The process behind converting custom layers involves...
+The process I used for converting custom layers was to use the Intel OpenVINO model optimizer with it's ssd_v2_support.json file to handle some of the custom layers used by my selected model is explained in the previous section.

-Some of the potential reasons for handling custom layers are...
+Some of the potential reasons for handling custom layers include:
+* actual implementation of a layer may depend on the framework, if Intel writes a meta-layer to encapsulate some of these minor differences they can then specify what the layer does using a previously defined layer
+* researchers haven't settled on an ideal set of layers, many of the layers being experimented with are easily implemented with common mathematical and image filtering operations, by supporting custom layers users can rely on third party libraries to provide the functionality required, giving Intel time to make a more optimized version or researchers time to find more efficient layers

 ## Comparing Model Performance